 TA-DA!!
 Here are the Tofu Pork Patties that won’t crumble!
 I’ve been trying to get hold of kale for awhile – they are not available very often – but these superfoods are getting less credit than they deserve.

-We brought them out in a Zojirushi Thermal Food Jar, well, of course it doesn’t keep it warm (who were we trying to kid?!) since there are only 6 loose pieces dancing in the jar.
+We brought them out in a Zojirushi Thermal Food Jar, well, of course it doesn’t keep it warm (who were we trying to kid?!) since there were only 6 loose pieces dancing in the jar.
 Baby V gets to eat certain adult meals now that she’s older, so these patties would complement the food options.
 As she ate the patties, her legs were swinging and she started bouncing in her seat – swell moment for mummy as that meant these had her stamp of approval!
 WOOHOO!!
 SUCCESS!!

 We were at Food for Thought and hubs was having Banana Pancakes while I had Grilled Salmon.
 The little one had the best of everything: Pancakes (carbs), Bananas (fruit), Salmon (protein) and of course her Tofu Patties!
 Her gleeful expression said it all! :D